Trixie Friganza: Personal life

 Younger women were concerned with sexual freedom and equality, and demonstrated this by experimenting with "public behavior and new gender roles" (Glenn 6).
 Friganza used her celebrity status to promote and further the rights of women as well as other causes such as promoting the arts to the economically disenfranchised.
 Newspapers noted that many performances in which she was involved held performances for orphans and children from lower income families.

 Although Friganza used her occasional single status to sing songs (like "No Wedding Bells for Me") and make jokes about being desperate for a man, she had many beaus.
 Her first marriage was to an unknown man in the late 1890s and newspapers reported that she was divorced from this "John Doe" in September 1899.
 Her second marriage, which took place during the summer of 1901, was to a Dr. Barry, the physician hired aboard the steamship Bohemian, upon which the cast sailed from Boston.
 The wedding was held at Stermin's Hotel and those in attendance were fellow actors and cast members of Belle of Bohemia.
 She and the doctor were divorced several years later, though the exact date is unknown.
 On August 20, 1909, tabloids reported that Friganza was to be engaged to Nat M. Wills, but nothing more was said of this and she did not in fact marry the man.
 Her third marriage, taking place in New York on March 10, 1912, was to her manager, Charles A. Goettler.
 She filed for a divorce in the summer of 1914 on the grounds of "failure to provide" and "cruelty".
+She briefly dated Jack Norworth, another vaudeville performer and lyricist, and was the inspiration for the "Katie Casey" figure in his famous song "Take Me Out to the Ball Game".
 Records do not indicate that she was ever married again.
 During all of her marriages she never changed her name and was adamant about continuing her career in show business.
 None of the relationships yielded any children for her.